At this moment the current water temperature in Kazakof Bay (Marmot Bay) is -. The average water temperature in Kazakof Bay (Marmot Bay) today is -.

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Friday, 19th of April of 2024, the sun rose in Kazakof Bay (Marmot Bay) at 6:45:09 am and sunset was at 9:35:30 pm.
-In the high tide and low tide chart, we can see that the first high tide was at 12:39 am and the next high tide at 12:18 pm.
-The first low tide was at 6:30 am and the next low tide at 6:42 pm.
+Today Friday, 17th of January of 2025, the sun will rise in Kazakof Bay (Marmot Bay) at 9:40:20 am and sunset will be at 5:02:56 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 4:25 am and the next high tide at 3:53 pm.
+The first low tide will be at 9:56 am and the next low tide at 10:24 pm.

-The tidal coefficient today is 61 (average).
-At noon the tidal coefficient increases to 65.
-The day ends with a tidal coefficient of 70.
+The tidal coefficient today is 74, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 71.
+The day ends with a tidal coefficient of 67.

 We can compare these levels with the maximum high tide recorded in the tide tables for Kazakof Bay (Marmot Bay) which is of 12.1 ft and a minimum height of -2.6 ft.

-The following graph shows the progression of the tidal coefficient in the month of April of 2024.These values give us a rough idea of the tidal amplitude in Kazakof Bay (Marmot Bay), forecast in April.
+The following graph shows the progression of the tidal coefficient in the month of January of 2025.These values give us a rough idea of the tidal amplitude in Kazakof Bay (Marmot Bay), forecast in January.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Kazakof Bay, the wind in Kazakof Bay and the surf forecast in Kazakof Bay before you go fishing.